TQ05X78/Vendor-Performance-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/78fc44d0-4b58-4731-9058-0807c01754d8)

+## Recommendations
+* Re-evaluate pricing for low-sales, high-margin brands to boost sales volume without sacrificing profitability.
+* Diversify vendor partnerships to reduce dependency on a few suppliers and mitigate supply chain risks.
+* Optimize slow-moving inventory by adjusting purchase quantities, launching clearance sales, or revising storage strategies.
+* Enhance marketing and distribution strategies for low-performing vendors to drive higher sales volumes without compromising profit margins.
+  By implementing these recommendations, the company can achieve sustainable profitability, mitigate risks, and enhance overall operational efficiency.

 ## Focus Area - Data Analysis with SQL, Python & Power BI
 At the end of the course, these are my 🔑 key learnings: